-4.2.2 Projected population for Eastern Precinct and Western Precinct developments
+4.2.2 Projected population for Eastern Precinct

-The concept for the Eastern and Western Precincts envisages large lots suitable for detached dwellings.
+The concept for the Eastern Precinct envisages large lots suitable for detached dwellings.
 We have therefore estimated future populations using similar occupancy ratios as for those of detached dwellings for the overall Penrith LGA.
 At the 2011 census, Penrith's 48,409 detached dwellings had an average household size of 3.02 persons.
 The 223 detached dwellings within Mulgoa locality had an average household size of 3.0 persons.

-Following construction, the 54 properties at Eastern Precinct would be expected to yield a resident population of approximately 163 people.
-The Western Precinct development of 38 dwellings would yield a population of 115 people.
-The development would therefore be expected to house an additional 278 residents in total.
+Following construction, the 50 properties at Eastern Precinct would be expected to yield a resident population of approximately 150 people.

-Age and household breakdowns for these areas would depend on future marketing strategies, housing styles and demand.
-The opportunities and risks associated with aspects of these future developments for the incoming population and existing communities are considered for each area in the following sections.
+Age and household characteristics of residents of this precinct would depend on future marketing strategies, housing styles and demand.
+The opportunities and risks associated with aspects of this development for the incoming population and existing communities are considered in the following sections.